St Bernards Well

 • Risk assessment for coronary heart disease, diabetes and hypertension - blood tests may be taken if appropriate

-• Family medical history discussion
+• Family medical history (as per form)

-Please contact appointments on 0131 260 9226 to arrange a well person check.
+Please contact appointments on 0131 260 9226 to arrange this appointment.

 Wart Treatment (Verruca)